bimberlabinternal/OOSAP/R/README.md

 ### Functions and objects

-A function needs to have documentation, and we use two packages Roxygen 2 and Devtools,
+A function needs to have documentation, and we use two packages Roxygen 2 and Devtools.
+For version control and maintaining, between local and Github, whenever a function is changed with a brief summary.

 ```{r }
 library(devtools)